zhangxuelincode/Alita/README.md

-# Alita: Generalist Agent Enabling Scalable Agentic Reasoning with Minimal Predefinition and Maximal Self-Evolution
+# 静候实现  Alita: Generalist Agent Enabling Scalable Agentic Reasoning with Minimal Predefinition and Maximal Self-Evolution

 The GAIA game is over, and Alita is the final answer.